Soundbendor/soundbendor-website/frontend/README.md

 ...
 ````

-We understand that there may be efficiencies to sorting at different times, so presort filtering and postsort filtering are both available
+We understand that there may be efficiencies to sorting at different times, so presort filtering and postsort filtering are both available.

-#### Pagination (Limiting the number of records)
+### Pagination (Limiting the number of records)
 In addition to filtering and sorting, we have included the ability to limit the number of records shown.
 We use keywords "page" and "pageSize" to make this happen.

 Example: